 In my work, I talk about the phenomenon of the moment as a fleeting condition, and about how we crystallize personal moments in the pool of events by experiencing, memorizing, and collecting.
 The flow of incidents and the uniqueness of every moment, the openness of an endless number of possibilities, is what interests me.
 I think of this as a fragile system through which we navigate and through which we are navigated, and which could be compared to the amorphous structure of glass.
 I use glass and other materials, including natural phenomena, in a poetic, metaphoric way to picture our fleeting, vulnerable existence.

-Anne Petters is a multimedia artist with a strong background in glass.
+Anne Petters is a visual artist with a strong background in glass.
 She received a Diploma in Fine Arts from the Institute for Ceramics and Glass Art, Hoehr-Grenzhausen, Germany, and an M.F.A. in Sculpture/Glass from Alfred University, New York.
 Born in Dresden in 1978, Petters grew up in the German Democratic Republic.
 She understands the political change in her country, which she experienced as a displacement of reality, as a basic influence on her lifestyle and artistic work.
 Her interest in controlling and displaying moments of our fleeting, vulnerable existence leads her to a poetic, metaphoric use of glass and other materials, including natural phenomena.